Secondary High Blood PressureSkip to the navigation

 If your doctor can treat the cause of the high blood pressure, it might lower your blood pressure.

 Secondary high blood pressure is not common.
 The risk of secondary high blood pressure is higher in children than in adults.
-In adults, it may cause high blood pressure in about 5 out of 100 people who have high blood pressure. footnote 1

 What causes secondary high blood pressure?

 - Kidney disease, such as narrowing of the kidney arteries.